terrimporter/MetaWorks/README.md

 For ITS, the ITSx extractor is used to remove flanking rRNA gene sequences so that subsequent analysis focuses on just the ITS1 or ITS2 spacer regions (Bengtsson-Palme et al., 2013).

-For the standard pipeline (ideal for rRNA genes) performs taxonomic assignments using the Ribosomal Database classifier v2.12 (RDP classifier) available from https://sourceforge.net/projects/rdp-classifier/ (Wang et al., 2007).
-We provide a list of RNP-trained classifiers that can be downloaded and used with MetaWorks.
+For the standard pipeline (ideal for rRNA genes) performs taxonomic assignments using the Ribosomal Database classifier v2.12 (RDP classifier).
+Instructions on how to install the RDP classifier is available below under [Prepare your environment to run the pipeline](#prepare-your-environment-to-run-the-pipeline).
+We have provided a list of RDP-trained classifiers that can be used with MetaWorks (Table 1).

 **Table 1.
 Where to download trained RDP classifiers for a variety of popular marker gene/metabarcoding targets.**